Guide to British Food & Farming

 - UK food production to supply ratio for indigenous food types is 76%.

-The origins of food consumed in the UK in 2015 (based on the farm gate value of unprocessed food) the UK supplied just under half (49%) of the food consumed in the UK.
+The origins of food consumed in the UK in 2017 (based on the farm gate value of unprocessed food) the UK supplied half (50%) of the food consumed in the UK.
+The leading foreign supplier of food consumer in the UK were countries from the EU (30%).
+Africa, Asian, North and South America each provided a 4% share of the food consumed in the UK.

 Useful farming and food production terms

 Organic - The most environmentally friendly food source, buying organic means you are purchasing food produced free of most artificial pesticides, bioengineering, antibiotics and growth hormones.
 Furthermore, organic livestock have been kept to strict, high welfare standards with almost all of their lives spent in the outdoors.

 Free-range - The definition can vary depending on location, but generally, buying free-range means that the animal has lived a happier life with good access to space, drinking troughs and shelter.
 Although livestock may be brought indoors either at birth or to be fed, free-range means there has been some level of access to pasture for a proportion of life.

 Grass-Fed - Applicable to Beef products, the term denotes that the vast majority of the diet consisted of grass.
 With a lower-stress lifestyle and access to an open-air environment, the meat is often leaner and richer in nutrients.

 Outdoor bred - Found on pork products, ‘outdoor bred’ means that pigs are born outside and then are then brought indoors for fattening after a few weeks.
 They are usually kept in a system with plenty of bedding material such as straw and are free-range.

 Outdoor reared - Similar to the above, an ‘outdoor reared’ pig is one that has lived outside for three months before being brought into open-walled sheds before their last three months.